 4G LTE Console/Relay/Etc – At the end of the day, having a completely separate 4G LTE based relay or serial command based device may offer you that last connection option.

-The important takeaway is that sometimes its important to not only build multiple paths to a remote system, but to also keep every method documented and top of mind when troubleshooting.
-Take each troubleshooting step as both a means to resolution and also additional data to fuel your next move should the resolution not immediately appear.
+It’s important to not only build multiple paths to a remote system, but to also keep every method documented and top of mind when troubleshooting.
+Take each troubleshooting step as both a means to resolution as well as additional data to fuel your next move.